trackmania-rl/tmrl/readme/install_linux.md

 # TrackMania 2020 pipeline on Linux

-Since version `0.6.0`, the example `tmrl` pipeline for TrackMania 2020 is experimentally supported on Linux, including the `gymnasium` environment (previously supported for Windows only).
+Since version `0.6.0`, the example `tmrl` pipeline for TrackMania 2020 is experimentally supported on Linux, including the `gymnasium` environment.

 Note that Ubisoft Nadeo does not officially support Linux.
 Thus, installing TrackMania 2020 and OpenPlanet on Linux is somewhat involved.